Based on the 2005 Documentary of the Same Name, “The Staircase” excels until the final episode.

 Maria Dizzia (Lori Campbell, Kathleen, and Candace’s sister.
 She sides with the prosecution during the trial).

-In addition, Campos ups the meta by including Jean-Xavier de Lestrade (played by Vincent Vermignon) and the original documentary’s producer and fellow Oscar winner Denis Poncet (played by Frank Feys) as characters in the film.
+n addition, Campos ups the meta by including Jean-Xavier de Lestrade (played by Vincent Vermignon) and the original documentary’s producer and fellow Oscar winner Denis Poncet (played by Frank Feys) as characters in the film.
 And, in a major coup, he gets Juliette Binoche to play Sophie Brunet, the documentary’s editor who fell in love with Michael while editing the film.
-She started a correspondence with him while he was in prison and was instrumental, together with the documentary, in getting his case reviewed, especially after it became known that a certain witness had falsified essential laboratory results in Michael’s and many other cases.
+She started a correspondence with him while he was in prison and was instrumental, together with the documentary, in getting his case reviewed, especially after it became known that a particular witness had falsified essential laboratory results in Michael’s and many other cases.

 Michael Stuhlbarg (David Rudolf, Michael’s senior attorney).